Last Updated on January 1, 2021 by Christine Kaaloa

 My advice: Skip the funicular, pocket the money and hike it.
 At least you can see the view as you’re going up.

-For a crack-intense view of Athens and the Parthenon, hike to the top of Mount Lycabettus.
+The best view of Athens and the Parthenon, comes by hiking to the top of Mount Lycabettus.
+It is a top attraction of Athens.
 At 745 ft.
 (277 m), Mount Lycabettus towers over Athens, offering an incredible view of the Attica basin to the Aegean Sea.
 Recommended: Catch the view there at sunset hour.
 There’s also a restaurant there, which would make for a beautifully romantic dinner date.
 Note: Restaurant can be a little pricey.

 Getting There: Hike up the winding path that starts at the end of Aristippou Street in Kolonaki .
 Or you can opt for the funicular.
 Recommended: Do the hike and pocket that money for a Spanokopita later.